 - Be transparent about how performance will be measured

-Tip #3: Make Way for Growth
+3. Make Way for Growth

-You never want your employees to feel “stuck” in their position — especially if they’re an exceptionally valuable asset to your team.
-If you want your staff to continue to feel fulfilled and motivated at work, you need to set a path for promotion — and share it with your new hires as well as longtime employees.
+You never want your employees to feel “stuck” in their position.
+Especially if they’re an exceptionally valuable asset to your team.
+If you want your staff to continue to feel fulfilled and motivated at work, you need to set a path for promotion.
+And share it with your new hires as well as longtime employees.

 Start by refining job descriptions for each position in the company with detailed expectations and requirements.
 From there, map out the steps for how employees can transition from one job to the next level up.